Scalable load balancing in networked systems: A survey of recent advances: Blocking and infinite-server dynamics

 The T-coupling can be used to derive several stochastic inequality results that will play an instrumental role in proving Theorem~\ref{th:pwr of d}.
-In order to compare the JSQ policy with the CJSQ($n(N)$) schemes, denote by $Q_i^{\Pi_1}(t)$ and $Q_i^{\Pi_2}(t)$ the number of server pools with at least $i$~tasks under the JSQ policy and $\CJSQ(n(N))$ scheme, respectively.
+Recall the CJSQ($n(N)$) class of schemes from Section~\ref{ssec:pf-idea-1}.
+From a high-level perspective, the proof follows a somewhat similar structure as in Section~\ref{ssec:pf-idea-1}.